 Safety cables are a necessary back-up system for your extension springs.
 Without these components, a broken spring becomes all the more dangerous.
 Safety cables provide a little extra protection in this situation, as they are interlaced with springs and prevent them from whipping around.

 The hinges are placed at each edge of the door panels.
-They allow the door to bend as it is raised, so it can be rolled upward panel by panel and easily fitted beneath the roof of the garage.
-There is an occasional safety risk with the hinges.
-They generate a lot of pressure as they fold the door together and sometimes children have their fingers pinched by the door.
-It is important to always keep hands out of the panels when the door is being lowered or raised.
+They allow the door to bend as it is raised, so it can move upwards panel by panel and easily fit under the ceiling of your garage.
+There is an occasional safety risk with the hinges, as a person or a child's fingers can be pinched by them while the door is moving.
+That's why staying clear of the door while it's in motion is very important.

 Knowledge is Power

 Understanding what many of the system's most important parts do and what their exact name is will be very useful, as it gives you the necessary vocabulary to be able to describe the problem and to find the best solution for it.
 Contact our team at Garage Door Repair Portland for more information and advice.